-Graduates of the Bachelor of Science in Electrical/Electronic Engineering program are qualified for professional practice or graduate work in several areas of specialization, including system, electronics, and digital design.
-In addition to fundamentals of science and mathematics, the program provides a solid background in circuits, analog and digital electronics, microprocessors, and electromagnetics.
-The senior-level classes offered for electrical/electronic engineers include control systems, communication systems, digital signal processing, electro-optics, and digital system design.
+Graduates of the Bachelor of Science in Electrical/Electronic Engineering are qualified for professional practice or graduate work in several areas of specialization including autonomous control system design, power systems, machine learning, and wired, wireless, and optical communication systems.
+In addition to fundamentals of science and mathematics, the program provides a solid background in analog and digital electronics, microprocessors, and digital signal.
+The curriculum offers flexibility for electrical/electronic engineering students to select whether they would like to delve deeper into

 Electrical/Electronic Engineering Program Mission